 - ¼ cup water

 - Place all ingredients into a blender or food processor and blend until smooth.
 For either appliance, scrape down the sides a couple of times for a smooth texture.
+I prefer the blender because it's easiest to get a perfectly smooth texture.

 - Pour mixture into an ice cream maker and freeze according to your machine's instructions.
-The ice cream is finished when you can scoop some out and it stays on the spoon without sliding off right away (about 20 minutes).
+The ice cream is finished when you can scoop some out, and it stays on the spoon without sliding off right away (about 20 minutes).

 - Serve immediately or freeze for a firmer texture.